Kazakhstan national football team: UEFA member (2002–present)

 Being a transcontinental country, Kazakhstan joined UEFA in 2002.
 They had to wait until the 2002 FIFA World Cup finished on 30 June before making the switch, as they had entered the tournament as an AFC member.
 Kazakhstan therefore could not enter qualification for UEFA Euro 2004, as the draw had been made on 25 January 2002.
-Since joining UEFA, Kazakhstan has been a relative minnow within the continent, with most of their qualifications being unsuccessful and often finish near dead last or bottom.
+Since joining UEFA, Kazakhstan has been a relative minnow within the continent, with most of their qualifications being unsuccessful and often finishing near dead last or bottom.

 In the 2006 FIFA World Cup qualification, now as members of UEFA, Kazakhstan was placed in the last drawing pot with Andorra and Luxembourg, being placed in Group 2 alongside Turkey, Denmark, future UEFA Euro 2004 winners Greece, Ukraine, Georgia and Albania.

 Their first official UEFA match was on 8 September 2004 and ended in a home defeat by 2–1 against Ukraine.
 Kazakhstan lost their next 9 matches, including a 6–0 home defeat against Turkey, their tied-biggest defeat up to 2018 and conceding a home defeat to Greece into four minutes of the stoppage time.
 Their sole point of the qualifying came in the next match, on 8 October 2005, in a 0–0 away draw against Georgia played behind closed doors, before losing the last match at home against Denmark.

 For the UEFA Euro 2008 qualifying, Kazakhstan was once again placed in the last drawing pot.
 Their campaign started with two away draws against Belgium (0–0) and Azerbaijan (1–1).
 They lost the next three matches before getting their first official win as UEFA members in a 2–1 home triumph against Serbia with goals from Kairat Ashirbekov and Nurbol Zhumaskaliyev.
 After a home loss against Armenia, Kazakhstan got their sixth and seventh points after drawing again with Azerbaijan (1–1) and Belgium (2–2), both at home.
 Losses against Poland and Portugal were followed by their second win, this time away from home, with Sergei Ostapenko scoring the winning goal against Armenia.
 Their last match was a delayed game against Serbia, ending in defeat.
 In the end, Kazakhstan finished with 10 points and placed 6th out of the 8 Group A teams.